 Purpose This curriculum is designed to prepare students for entry-level positions in floral and indoor plant care businesses and to upgrade the skills of those currently employed in the industry.
 All of the courses offered in this program can be applied to the AAS degree in Horticulture Technology (Floral Design and Marketing specialization).

-Occupational objectives Floral designer, interior landscape technician.
+Occupational Objectives Floral designer, interior landscape technician.

-Curriculum admission guidelines Applicants must meet the general requirements for admission to the college.
+Applicants must meet the general admission requirements for admission to the college.